La Maddalena Archipelago’s

-Maddalena Archipelago is a group of islands located in the north-east part of Sardinia.
+La Maddalena Archipelago’s is a group of islands located in the north-east part of Sardinia.

-This aerea is very appreciated by the pleasure sailors and not only because of the incredible natural beauties of these islands and the crystal emerald waters.
+This area is very appreciated by the pleasure sailors and not only thanks to the incredible natural beauties of these islands and the crystal emerald waters.

 Cala di Volpe

 Cala di Volpe, in Emerald Coast, is an extensive creek that includes some of the most beautiful beaches in Sardinia and beyond.
 It is about a mile and a half from Cala dei Sardi in the north.